-- Reassure the child - Clarify concerns, using open questions if necessary (TED: Tell, Explain, Describe) - Use child's own words and record facts, not opinions. - Record on CPOMS or Sign and date paper record. - Seek support for yourself if required from DSL (Debbie Johnson, Headteacher)
+- Reassure the child - Clarify concerns, using open questions if necessary (TED: Tell, Explain, Describe) - Record facts and not opinions and use child's own words on CPOMs.
+Sign and date any paper record. - Seek support for yourself if required from DSL (Debbie Johnson, Headteacher)